NathanCQC/1q-grid-qchem/README.md

 ## Usage Notes

-[Replace](https://github.com/your-tools/ruplacer) all mentions of "pytemplate" to your own project's name.
+[Replace](https://github.com/your-tools/ruplacer) all mentions of "grid1q" to your own project's name.

 ## Installation